 The royal couple also had a tour of the cloister and the Museum of Sacred Art, Goldsmiths, Ornaments, and Painting.
 This exhibition, organized on the occasion of the Jubilee Year, gathers more than fifty works from the 15th and 16th centuries, including paintings, sculptures, textiles, goldsmith’s pieces, and architecture and texts.

 They were welcomed by the eager members of the public.

-The ensemble belongs to label’s 2016 fall collection and contains a double wool grey-purple coat with a matching sleeveless dress with an attached self-belt that ties at the front.
+The ensemble belongs to the label’s 2016 fall collection and contains a double wool grey-purple coat with a matching sleeveless dress with an attached self-belt that ties at the front.

 To finish the look Queen wore pave diamond teardrop dangle earrings.